JelteF/derive_more/impl/doc/deref_mut.md

 ## Structs

-When deriving a non-forwarded `Deref` for a struct:
+When deriving a non-forwarded `DerefMut` for a struct:

 ```rust
 # use derive_more::{Deref, DerefMut};